dequelabs/corro/README.md

 whose value represents the schema for elements in the array.
 There isn't anything preventing you from passing multiple definitions, and Corro will apply each of them in turn and safely merge the results, but it can't be recommended.

+#### Evaluating the Root Context
+In certain cases it may be necessary to evaluate rules on the original object passed in -- in particular, [anyField](#anyfield) is intended to process objects in the first place, and [conform](#conform) can do pretty much anything.
+While validation messages from nested contexts are recorded against a dot-separated path to each respective context, the original object _has_ no such path.
+Corro records validation messages raised against the root context with the key "\*".

 ## Rules
 Corro ships with a small but flexible set of rules, and you can extend it with